1982 Atlanta Braves season: Stars

 Phil Niekro was the ace of Atlanta's pitching staff and led the team with a 17-4 win–loss record and a 3.61 ERA in 35 starts.
 Niekro also led the team with 144 strikeouts.
 Gene Garber led the team with 30 saves in 69 games, allowing just four home runs with a 2.34 ERA in 119 1/3 innings pitched.
 Steve Bedrosian was the best long-reliever posting an 8–6 record and a 2.42 ERA in 64 games.
 Despite having a 4.87 ERA in 27 games started, Bob Walk finished with an 11–9 win–loss record, tied for second on the team in pitching wins with Rick Camp who accumulated a record of 11–13, and a 3.85 ERA in 51 games, including starting 21 games.
 Rick Mahler rounded out the '82 Braves pitching staff with a 9–10 win–loss record and a 4.21 ERA in 33 starts over 205 1/3 innings pitched.
 Pascual Pérez, who was poised to breakout in the 1983 season, started just 11 games and made five relief appearances in the '82 season.
 He finished with a 4–4 record and a solid 3.06 ERA in 79 1/3 innings pitched.

-Beyond Niekro, the Braves' starting pitching was extremely thin, and it caused a lot of problems.
-It was probably the work of a miracle worker that Joe Torre was able to get as much out of his starting pitchers as he did.
-Pascual Perez was also one year away from becoming a star pitcher for the Braves, which he did in 1983, along with a new rookie who came up in that same year.
-Bob Walk did not last very long for the Braves, and Rick Camp was destined to become a short-relief pitcher for the Braves in the future.
-Besides Niekro, the best thing that Torre had for his job of running a pitching staff made of bubble gum and bailing wire was his outstanding relief duo of Garber and Bedrosian.
+Beyond Niekro, the Braves' starting pitching was extremely thin, and it caused problems.
+Pascual Perez was one year away from becoming a star pitcher for the Braves, which he did in 1983, along with a new rookie who also came up.
+Bob Walk did not last long, and Rick Camp was to become a short-relief pitcher for the Braves in the future.
+Besides Niekro, the thing that Torre had for his job of running a pitching staff made of bubble gum and bailing wire was his outstanding relief duo of Garber and Bedrosian.
 In Bedrosian, Torre had a future Cy Young Award Winner, but with the Philadelphia Phillies.